 A Medical Withdrawal follows the same process as the withdrawal process outlined above and is recorded as a "Self-Requested Medical Withdrawal."
 University Health Services at the Tang Center requires an additional process for reviewing Medical Withdrawals.
-The University Health Services determines if a withdrawal is recorded as an "Approved Medical-Withdrawal."

 Enrollment Withdrawal for International Students on F and J Visas